eanyanwu006/sccm-update-fix-doc/README.md

 	•	ODBC test failed with principal mismatch
 	•	SCCM could not talk to SQL during the update
 	•	The update restarted several times
-	•	The staging folder kept rebuilding due to hash mismatch
+	•	The staging folder kept rebuilding due to a hash mismatch

 Fixing SQL ODBC connectivity resolved the entire issue.

-⸻

 Step-by-Step Fix